mariavuorikallio/cybersecuritybase-project1/README.md

    ```
 ### The application will be available at http://127.0.0.1:8000/.

-## Vulnerabilities Included
+## Vulnerabilities and Fixes

-### This project demonstrates the following flaws (OWASP 2021):

-    * A01:2021-Broken Access Control (Checkout & CSRF issues)
+This project demonstrates five security flaws based on the **OWASP Top 10: 2021** list.
+Each flaw is present in the active code, and its corresponding fix is provided as a commented-out code block directly below the vulnerability.

+### Demonstrated Flaws:
+* **A01:2021 – Broken Access Control:** * CSRF vulnerability in the "Add to Cart" functionality.
+    * Unprotected checkout page accessible without authentication.
-    * A03:2021-Injection (SQL Injection in Search)
+* **A03:2021 – Injection:** * SQL Injection vulnerability in the product search feature.
-    * A05:2021-Security Misconfiguration (Unsafe error handling)
+* **A05:2021 – Security Misconfiguration:** * Improper error handling in product details, leading to potential information disclosure.
-    * A09:2021-Security Logging and Monitoring Failures (Sensitive data logging)
+* **A09:2021 – Security Logging and Monitoring Failures:** * Sensitive session data (cart contents) being printed to server logs.

-The fixes for these flaws are included in the source code as commented-out blocks.Vulnerabilities Included
+For detailed descriptions and steps to reproduce each flaw, please refer to the project report.